 I was under the impression the Chinese did not have westernized elite like South Asia (e.g Jinnah,Nehru, SWRDB).
 I had read about Sun Yat Sen, first President/Prime Minister and about his being kidnapped in the UK from one of my fathers book.
 From the short article and little more digging, there was an Westernized Chinese elite.
 However, the west did not honor agreements (whats new) brokered by this Westernized Chinese elite.
 I think as a result the influence of this Westernized Chinese elite was marginalized and repudiated.
 Here are two examples of Westernized Chinese elite.
 Wellington Koo, International law and diplomacy PhD (1912) from Columbia University.
 His wife Hui-Lan ‘Juliana’ Oei (Madame Koo) apparently was one of the first ladies to indulge in civilian flying and drove her own motor car about London…a little grey two-seater Rolls Royce.

-99 years ago, on May 4th 1919, the original Tiananmen student protest broke out.
+To the excerpts 99 years ago, on May 4th 1919, the original Tiananmen student protest broke out.
 The students protested the Allied Powers’ betrayal at Versailles: The German Shangdong colony was given to Japan instead of returning it to China.
 This despite China’s sending of 140,000 men to work on the Western front.

 Germany took the port city of Qingdao (Tsingtao) on the Shangdong Peninsula where they brought over beer tech giving birth to Tsingtao Beer.